2025 Essential Vet Visits for Happy Dogs

 Common signs of illness include persistent vomiting or diarrhea, coughing, sneezing, and changes in appetite or energy levels.
 Any persistent or severe symptoms should be evaluated by a vet to rule out serious conditions.

 Additional signs to watch for include changes in drinking habits (either drinking much more or much less than usual), difficulty breathing, changes in gum color, unusual odors from the mouth, ears, or skin, and changes in urination patterns.
 Behavioral changes such as hiding, seeking more attention than usual, or changes in sleep patterns can also indicate illness.
+Early intervention often leads to better outcomes.

 Question 6: How do I prepare my dog for a vet visit?